 - Description: This is actually a type of carbon fiber car wrap that comes with a range of pre-printed graphics in a wide variety of styles.

 It’s also a good idea to have at least two people on hand to install a hood wrap.
-Due to the size of the vinyl sheet, it can be very difficult to peel off the adhesive backing yourself without having the wrap curl up or stick to itself before you can get it laid flat on the hood.
+Due to the size of the vinyl sheet, it can be difficult to peel off the adhesive backing yourself without having the wrap curl up or stick to itself before you can get it laid flat on the hood.

 Also, be sure to prepare the surface of your hood thoroughly before applying the wrap.
-The surface must be completely clean and dry, and there should not be any serious imperfections on the surface.
+The surface must be completely clean and dry, and there shouldn’t be any serious imperfections on the surface.

 Need some pointers on wrapping your vehicle hood yourself?
 Here’s a helpful YouTube video about vinyl hood wrapping that shows the process step by step.

 If you’d rather not tackle the job yourself or simply don’t have the time, you can have your hood wrap professionally installed.

 Professional hood wrapping typically costs around $250 to $600, depending on the type of wrap used, the size of the hood, and the condition of the vehicle.
 We found this price range by contacting several auto body shops.

 The cost of a professional hood wrap installation includes both labor and materials.
 In addition, pro shops use specialized tools, such as air release tools and heat torch, ensuring that your vinyl wrap is absolutely smooth and durable for long-lasting use.